Pāṭaligāmiyavaggo

 ekaṁ samayaṁ Bhagavā Kosalesu addhānamaggapaṭipanno hoti

-at one time the Gracious One was going along the high road amongst the Kosalans
+at one time the Fortunate One was going along the high road amongst the Kosalans

 āyasmatā Nāgasamālena pacchāsamaṇena.

-with venerable Nāgasamāla as the (attendent) ascetic who followed behind him.
+with venerable Nāgasamāla as the (attendant) ascetic who followed behind him.

 Addasā kho āyasmā Nāgasamālo antarāmagge dvedhāpathaṁ,